dougBelcher/100-days-of-code/log.md

 **Today's Progress**: I fought the entire time with understanding and trying to complete an exercise with Rest parameters.

 **Thoughts:** I am feeling so very stupid that I can't get a simple concept like this.

+### Day 25: 22 Jan 2019

+**Today's Progress**: Spent an hour and some change on Git on the IBM i, what it is and does.

+**Thoughts:** Not sure if I can use this at work but looking for opportunities wherever it can help.